-The development subject of this SDP is on the west side of Mattawoman Drive, where a five-foot-wide sidewalk is provided.
-Internal sidewalks are shown at appropriate location on-site.
+The RM-4S development area is on the west side of Mattawoman Drive, where a 5-foot-wide sidewalk is provided.
+An 8-foot-wide hiker/biker trail is shown on the east side of Mattawoman Drive, adjacent to the subject RM-2S development pod.
+Internal sidewalks are shown at appropriate locations on-site.